We are not suggesting that, nowhere in the world are there any finer universities or institutes other than those in English-speaking countries.

 Learning English as a foreign language in itself can be tricky, but especially so if the subject you are passionate about requires additional, specialized vocabulary, such as science or technology.

-To earn a degree in these subjects and others from a UK university, you would have to master the vocabulary associated with the discipline, as well as attaining comprehension and being able to write about it in English.
+To earn a degree in these subjects and others from a UK or any other international university, you would have to master the vocabulary associated with the discipline, as well as attaining comprehension and being able to write about it in English.

 Suppose sociology or anthropology fascinate you: the jargon related to those studies is not commonly used in everyday English.
 Here again, you would need a separate lexicon to qualify for enrollment.